AKROGIS/Misc_Scripts/Readme.md

 have a lat/long but no milepost.
 The data paths are hardcoded in the script so edit before using.

+## Email Splitter for Joel

+Per Joel Cusick, when exporting multiple email messages from MS Outlook they are concatenated into a single file.
+Joel needs them to be individual files so they can be processed.
+He gets these emails frequently, and it is tedious to export them individually.

+To use, edit the CONFIG properties to point to your input/output locations.
+The script will fail if any of the paths in the CONFIG do not exist, or if there are read or write permissions.
+If there is a failure, just edit the CONFIG and try again.

 ## Fish Data Collation

 A script for Dan Young that summarizes the fish counts in a sonar